i170071MubeenKhan/CS-440-SMD-2020-Project-Code-Soccer-Zone/README.md

 An android application that has soccer/football equipment including shoes, footballs, socks, gloves, and football kits from various brands that the user can browse through and buy desired soccer equipment.

-The objective of this project was to become familiar with Android, Firebase database, REST API, and web services MySQL.
+The objective of this project was to become familiar with Android, REST API, and web services MySQL.

 **Project Proposal:** [pdf](assets/CS440_Software_for_Mobile_Devices_Project_Proposal.pdf)